The Ricketts Family History Project welcomes all participants.

 DNA testing for genealogy provides information not available from the paper records.
 This is an opportunity to make discoveries about your family tree, about your surname, and about your distant origin.
 Since you will match or be a close match to those to whom you are related, the results contain no personal information.

 Contact us today to see if you are eligible for a paid kit.
+If you wait, someone else may qualify for the paid test kit.

 mtDNA testing and the Family Finder test